DevMountain/react-4-afternoon/README.md

 ### Summary

-Now that we are getting the class enrollment list for each class, we will starting setting up the Student detail view.
+Now that we are getting the class student enrollment list for each class, we will start setting up the Student detail view.

 ### Instructions

 * Open `src/router.js`.
 * Import the `Student` component to use as a route.
 * The `Student` component will need to render the details for a specific student.
 In order to do this, we will be using params.
     * Create a new route with the path being `/student/:id` and the component being the `Student` component you previously imported.
 * Open `src/components/ClassList/ClassList.js`.
-* Each of the student's names will need to link to the `Student` component passing up the student's id to the url as a parameter.
+* Each of the student's names will need to link to the `Student` component by passing up the student's id to the URL as a parameter.
     * Import `Link` from `react-router-dom`.
     * Inside the callback function for the `.map()` method, wrap the `h3` tag being returned with a `Link` component.
 Have that `Link` component direct to `/student/${student.id}`.
+    * Don't forget to move the unique `key` prop to the outer most element.
 * You should now be able to navigate from the `ClassList` view to the `Student` detail view.

 ### Solution